levidehaan/drupaldeploy/README.md

 Drupal Deploy
 ==============
+This is a drupal deploy development environment.
+You can use this to test our your drupal environment deploys using docker and then push those same images to a testing, QA, and then on to Producation.
 <br/>
-You can install Vagrant with the installVagrant.sh script.<br/>
+To get started you can install Vagrant with the installVagrant.sh script.<br/>
 ./installVagrant.sh<br/>
 <br/>
 This will install (if you dont have them):